Hip to Gable Loft Conversion Cost

 Energy Efficient

 When you convert your loft, you will have to put in new insulation.
-This is a requirement under the building regulations.
-Adding this insulation means that you'll most likely make your home more energy-efficient.
+This is a requirement under the building regulations. adding loft insulation means that you'll most likely make your home more energy-efficient.
 You may even notice a decrease in your energy bills.

 There are a few things you will need to consider before hiring someone to do your hip to gable loft conversion for you.
 Below is a list of some of the main things that you should consider when looking for the right engineer for the job: